Industrial-Strength-Marketing/industrial-lead-source/README.md

 ### Usage:

-Include js file/code in your page:
+Include javascript library in your page:

-Initialize
+Initialize (DomContentLoaded or similar)
 ```
 var ils = new IndustrialLeadSource(document);
 ```